jwalshdev/myBlockchain/README.md

 # myBlockchain

-To add a new transaction to the next block to be mined:
+To add a new transaction to the next block to be mined:\n POST http://localhost:5000/transactions/new
-  POST http://localhost:5000/transactions/new
   Add a 'raw' body of JSON from the output of getjson.py